 Dealing with a dog attack can mean several complications.
 Not only can you end up with substantial medical bills, you may find yourself dealing with new anxiety related to dogs of any kind.
 In the aftermath of the attack, you may have substantial limitations on your life.

-Our Clearwater dog bite lawyers help serve as your voice, ensuring that we clearly convey your actual needs and losses to the insurance company to increase your odds of recovering the compensation you really deserve for those injuries.
+Our dedicated Clearwater dog bite attorneys help serve as your voice, ensuring that we clearly convey your actual needs and losses to the insurance company to increase your odds of recovering the compensation you really deserve for those injuries.

 At Perenich Law Injury Attorneys, we help our clients at every stage in the claim process.
-Once our clients contact us, our Clearwater dog bite lawyer start with a comprehensive look at all the evidence related to the dog attack.
+Once our clients contact us, our proactive dog bite lawyers in Clearwater start with a comprehensive look at all the evidence related to the dog attack.
 Then, we put that evidence together with the actual losses our clients have faced in a clearly-written claim that establishes their right to compensation and what losses they have suffered.
 We handle negotiations with the dog owner’s insurance company or, in some cases, with the dog owner directly.

 If our clients have to take their claim to court to receive the compensation they deserve, our dog bite attorneys represent them there, too, providing them with a great deal of comfort and security no matter how the claim progresses.